 Assemble the pie

-- Apply flour onto your hands and rolling pin, and start to roll out the pastry into a flat pie crust about 1/8 inch thick.
+- Roll the bottom crust: Before you start, preheat the oven to 375°F. Then, take the first pie dough out of the fridge.
+Unwrap and put it on a clean, floured work surface.
+Apply flour onto your hands and rolling pin, and start to roll out the pastry into a flat pie crust about 1/8 inch thick.

 - Put the bottom crust into the baking dish: Lay the bottom crust into a 9-inch pie dish.
 Scoop your chicken filling into the dish and set aside.

 - Roll the top crust: Take the second dough out of the fridge and roll it out in the same way to form the top crust.